Mpox (monkeypox) 101: Insights for cancer patients and caregivers

-If you’ve seen the headlines about monkeypox and are wondering if you need to be concerned, you’re not alone.
+If you’ve seen the headlines about mpox (formerly called monkeypox) and are wondering if you need to be concerned, you’re not alone.

 It’s a virus that belongs to the same family of viruses as smallpox.
 It was discovered in 1958 in colonies of monkeys kept for research.
 However, the source of the disease remains unknown.
 The first documented infection of a human with monkeypox was in 1970.

-How is monkeypox transmitted?
+How is mpox transmitted?
 Do you have to be bitten by an animal?

-No. People can get monkeypox through close contact with an infected animal or animal products.
+No. People can get mpox through close contact with an infected animal or animal products.
 But this year’s outbreak is primarily spreading through direct contact with a person who’s infected.

 That could mean either intimate sexual contact or exposure to bodily fluids.
 The lesions that are hallmarks of this disease initially appear as a skin rash, and their contents can also contaminate bedding, clothing and upholstery.

-There’s some evidence that monkeypox may also be spread through droplet transmission, but right now, we believe it’s rarely airborne.
+There’s some evidence that mpox may also be spread through droplet transmission, but right now, we believe it’s rarely airborne.

 Where has this virus been found?